-The BP is relatively underexplored, but is becoming more import.
+The BP is a relatively unexplored territory, but its importance has started to rise in recent years.
 Yang and Speed (2002), Kerr (2006), and Banerjee and Mukerjee (2008) investigated factorial designs under the BP in the context of cDNA microarray experiments.
 More recently, Mukerjee and Tang (2012) proposed a minimum K-aberration criterion to sequentially minimize the bias in the estimation of main effects caused by non-negligible interactions, in the order of importance given by the effect hierarchical principle (Wu and Hamada (2011), pp.172-3).
 The construction of minimum K-aberration designs is further considered in Li, Miller, and Tang (2014), Miller and Tang (2016), and Mukerjee and Tang (2016).

-Because the factorial effects under the OP and BP are both treatment contrasts, there must exist a linear relationship between them.
+Since the factorial effects under the OP and BP are both treatment contrasts, there must exist a linear relationship between them.
 What cannot be foreseen is the special way one set of effects depends on the other.
 This special pattern in the linear relationship has some important implications in the construction of baseline designs.
-We aim to derive this relationship and explore its applications to design construction under the BP in terms of estimability, optimality, and robustness.
+The objectives of the paper are to derive this relationship and explore its applications to design construction under the BP in terms of estimability, optimality and robustness.

 The rest of this paper is organized as follows.
-In Section 2, we first provide formal definitions of factorial effects under the OP and the BP.
-Then, we derive the linear relationship between the two types of parameterization and examine its implications.
+In Section 2, we firstly introduce the formal definitions of factorial effects under the OP and the BP.
+Then, the linear relationship between the two types of parameterization is derived, and its implications are given.
 Section 3 shows how to use the results in Section 2 to find designs under the BP.
-Here we show that certain orthogonal arrays continue to be optimal under the BP.
-General Rechtschaffner designs are introduced, and are shown to enjoy a robust property under the BP.
-Section 4 concludes the paper.
-All proofs are given in the appendix.
+We show that certain orthogonal arrays continue to be optimal under the BP.
+General Rechtschaffer designs are introduced, and shown to enjoy a robust property under the BP.
+The last section contains some concluding remarks and all proofs are given in the appendix.